waseem-h/kubernetes-operator/website/content/en/docs/Installation/_index.md

 ### Using Helm Chart

-There is a option to use Helm to install the operator.
+There is an option to use Helm to install the operator.
 It requires the Helm 3+ for deployment.

 Create a namespace for the operator: